Operation Mongoose: Formal authorization for action

 From March through August 1960, the CIA had plans aimed at undermining Castro and his appeal to the public by sabotaging his speeches.
 The schemes thought up were aimed at discrediting Castro by influencing his behavior and by changing his appearance.
 One plan discussed was to spray his broadcast studio with a chemical compound similar to LSD.
 It was scrapped because the chemical was unreliable.
 Another plot was to lace a box of Castro's cigars with a chemical known to cause temporary disorientation.
 The CIA's plans to undermine Castro's public image included a plan to line his shoes with thallium salts which would cause his beard to fall out, while he was on a trip outside Cuba.
 He was expected to leave his shoes outside his hotel room to be polished, at which point the salts would be administered.
 The plan was abandoned because Castro canceled the trip.

 The United States' opposition to Castro was based on the U.S. government's position that coercion inside Cuba was severe and that the government was serving as a model for radical-nationalist movements elsewhere in the Americas.
 A month after the failure of the Bay of Pigs Invasion, the CIA proposed a program of sabotage and terrorist attacks against civilian and military targets in Cuba.
-In November 1961, Robert Kennedy and Richard Goodwin suggested to President Kennedy that the U.S. government begin this campaign, and it was authorized by the President.
+In November 1961, Attorney General Robert F. Kennedy and White House aide Richard Goodwin suggested to President Kennedy that the U.S. government begin this campaign, and it was authorized by the President.
 They believed that a centralized effort led by senior officials from the White House and other government agencies to remove Fidel Castro and overthrow the Cuban government was the best course of action.
 They also aimed to induce the Cuban government to introduce intrusive civil measures to try to prevent the attacks and the concomitant civilian deaths, as well as forcing the diversion of resources to this end.
 Following a meeting in the White House on November 3, 1961, this initiative became known as Operation Mongoose and would be led by Air Force Brigadier General Edward Lansdale on the military side and William King Harvey at the CIA.